quay/clair/Documentation/concepts/api_internal.md

 ## Update Operation

 The `update_operation` endpoint exposes the api for viewing updaters' activity.
-This is used by the notifier to determine if new updates have occured and triggers an update diff to see what has changed.
+This is used by the notifier to determine if new updates have occurred and triggers an update diff to see what has changed.

 ## AffectedManifest